MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 :::row-end:::

 > [!NOTE]
-> As these secrets are found by your teams or by attackers, you must ensure that the key cannot be used to access resources (various by resource type) in addition to changing to a more secure access method like managed identities.
+> As these secrets are found by your teams or by attackers, you must ensure that the key cannot be used to access resources (varies by resource type) in addition to modifying the mechanism to a more secure access method like managed identities.

 More details and resources include: